SamOBrienOlinger/PP4/README.md

 ## **Acknowledgements**

-   - The README template provided by Code Institute was very helpful as a model for developing this README file: https://github.com/Code-Institute-Solutions/readme-template
+   - The [README template](https://github.com/Code-Institute-Solutions/readme-template) provided by Code Institute was very helpful as a model for developing this README file.

    - My mentor, as well as a number of Code Institute Tutors and students were very suportive via slack and the Student Support Chat.
 The following people helped guide me and to tease out a range of issues I faced developing the project: